truenas/middleware/docs/userguide/index.rst

 * When considering the number of disks to user per vdev, consider the size of the disks and the amount of time required for resilvering, which is the process of rebuilding the array.
 The larger the size of the array, the longer the resilvering time.
 When replacing a disk in a RAIDZ*, it is possible that another disk will fail before the resilvering process completes.
 If the number of failed disks exceeds the number allowed per vdev for the type of RAIDZ, the data in the pool will be lost.
-This is why RAIDZ1 is not recommended for drives over 1 TB in size.
+For this reason, RAIDZ1 is not recommended for drives over 1 TB in size.

 * It is recommended to use drives of equal sizes.
 While ZFS can create a pool using disks of differing sizes, the capacity will be limited by the size of the smallest disk.

 If you are new to ZFS, the
-`Wikipedia entry on ZFS <http://en.wikipedia.org/wiki/Zfs>`_ provides an excellent starting point to learn about its features.
+`Wikipedia entry on ZFS <http://en.wikipedia.org/wiki/Zfs>`_ provides an excellent starting point to learn more about its features.
 These resources are also useful to bookmark and refer to as needed:

 * `FreeBSD ZFS Tuning Guide <http://wiki.freebsd.org/ZFSTuningGuide>`_